Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 Sometimes consequences.

-And learning the difference may be one of civilization's highest skills.
+And learning the difference may be one of civilization’s highest skills.

 ## The Coming Food Crisis Nobody Wants To Believe In

 Most Americans still assume grocery stores are permanent.

 Food simply appears.
 Shelves stay stocked.
 Farms remain somewhere in the distance, doing whatever mysterious farming things farmers do.
 The tomatoes arrive.
 The beef arrives.
 The grain arrives.
 The fertilizer arrives.
 The water arrives.
 The truck arrives.

 And because abundance feels normal, fragility becomes invisible.